HallaSurvivor/Blog/_posts/2025-06-04-an-empty-product-of-nonempty-sets.md

 But $G\text{-}\mathsf{Set}$ has a [coreflective subcategory][4] given by those
 $G$-sets all of whose orbits are finite.
-The coreflector takes a $G$-set and just deletes all the infinite orbits!
-So we have an adjunction
+The coreflector takes a $G$-set and just deletes all the infinite orbits, so we have an adjunction

 $$
 (\iota : G\text{-}\mathsf{Set}_\text{finite orbits} \to G\text{-}\mathsf{Set})